 10. Use visual tricks to make a small bedroom feel bigger

-Looking for small bedroom ideas to make the room feel taller?
+Proof that you can visually alter your small bedroom design to make the room feel taller...
 If you've got a small bedroom with a low ceiling (the two often go together), painting the lower half of the wall with a darker shade than that above dado height will make the room seem taller.
 Add to that vertical panels or subtle vertical stripes and the effect will be exaggerated.

 11. Be clever with space: install a window seat